Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

 Overview
   HiPay TPP Gateway API returns two levels of error information:

-  - an HTTP Status Code in the header
+  - An HTTP Status Code in the header
-  - a response body with additional details that can help you determine how to handle the exception.
+  - Response bodies with additional details that can help you determine how to handle the exception.

 Exception properties
   An exception has up to three properties.